We cannot live only for ourselves. A thousand fibers connect us with our fellow men.

 On a routine fishing trip near their coastal Japanese village, Manjiro’s crew was cast adrift in a violent sudden storm.
 For a week they survived on icicles that clung to their frozen clothes before being washed up on a desert island three hundred miles away.
 There the crew subsisted on albatross until an American whaling ship out of New Bedford, Massachusetts, that had stopped at the island to take on sea turtles miraculously rescued them five months later.

 Due to his native intelligence, young Manjiro caught the attention of William Whitfield, the captain of the ship.
 Captain Whitfield adopted him as a son and renamed him, John Mung.
 John Mung/Manjiro was invited to continue on the whaling voyage, eventually returning to America to be fostered to adulthood and educated in English and navigation in the Captain’s hometown of Fairhaven, Massachusetts.
 Manjiro’s journey from the shores of Japan to continental America is the subject of our new interactive map featured here.
-See the Suggested Activity to adapt the map for classroom activity use with your students.
+Follow the timeline of Manjiro's life to track his travels from Nakanohama to New England, then whaling in the high seas, and, finally, back to Japan.
+See the Suggested Activity to use with your students.

 Manjiro chronicled his own life in an autobiographical account, Hyoson Kiryaku, Drifting toward the Southeast: A Story of Five Castaways, told to the shogunate upon his return to Japan in 1852.
 Direct students to the materials at the Whitfield-Manjiro Friendship Society site, where they will find further biographical accounts of his life.
 Note that American presidents have made references to Manjiro.